Cris7777/MSiA423-Project-Repo/README.md

   * Data Overview

-    The dataset contains information on over 18,000 players.
+    The dataset contains information on 18,207 players.
+Each player has

     + Descriptive Statistics
     + Skewness